IP Reputation Checker

 ## Topic Overview

 IP reputation is the trust history tied to the server address that sends or relays email.
 It can be affected by complaint rates, bounce rates, spam traps, shared sending pools, poor list sources, compromised accounts, and previous senders on the same IP.
-This checker reviews public DNSBL signals and basic IP identity details.
+The IP reputation checker reviews public DNSBL signals and basic IP identity details.
 Read [Sender Reputation and Spam Rate](https://mailrith.com/guides/sender-reputation-and-spam-rate.md#steps) for the broader reputation picture.

 - Domain, MX host, or IPv4 input detection